ccorsi/learning/resume/index.md

 # More to Come...

 Since, this is a work in progress and you might want to know more about me since there is more say.
-Here is a list of tasks that I will create:
+Here is an initial list of tasks that need to get done:

 - [ ] [C/C++](c-cpp)
 - [ ] [Python](python)